 Once your baby graduates to toddler, they will be into everything.
 You may be tempted to buy them endless toys in an attempt to keep them away from things they aren’t allowed (your phone, the oven, the cat etc).
 A better approach is buy the toys that will hold their attention.
 My children had hundreds of toys when they were toddlers but only played with a small percentage for more than 5 minutes.
-Here are the six toys your toddler needs.
+Here are the six essential toys for toddlers

 This post contains affiliate links, if you buy after clicking you’ll pay the same price but I will receive a small percentage.